Nima-Fr/TryHackMe/HA_Joker_CTF/README.md

 | HTTP/1.1 401 Unauthorized\x0D
 ~~~

-We can see that the Apache version and also we find out that port 8080 needs authentication.
+We can see the Apache version and also we find out that port 8080 requiers authentication.

 Apache version: `2.4.29`

 Port with no authentication needed: `80`

-# Enumeration
+# Webpage

-## Webpage
+## Enumeration

-We don't have creds to connect to SSH service or login to port 8080.
+We don't have creds to connect to SSH service or login on port 8080.
 Let's head to port 80.
-We can't find anything interesting from the page itself, so let's run `gobuster` on it to find directories with `-x` flag to find files with certain extentions which can be useful. ( I cleaned the result a bit.)
+We can't find anything interesting from the page itself, so let's run `gobuster` on it to find directories.
+I ran it with `-x` flag to find files with certain extentions which can be useful. ( I cleaned the result a bit.)

 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/walkthroughs/thm/HA_Joker_CTF]